mysqlperformance/pt_perf/README.md

         -P / --perf            --- perf tool path, 'perf' by default --history         --- for history trace, 1: generate perf.data, 2: use perf.data
-             --srcline         --- show the address, source file and line number of functions -v / --verbose         --- verbose, be more verbose (show debug message, etc) -h / --help            --- show this help
+             --srcline         --- show the address, source file and line number of functions --call_line       --- similar to 'srcline', but show the call location of child functions -v / --verbose         --- verbose, be more verbose (show debug message, etc) -h / --help            --- show this help